 Not put off by the lack of available running water, electricity, heating or seating, Show of Strength continue to put on work and develop the venue for over five years.

 International touring ensemble Shakespeare at The Tobacco Factory stage the first Shakespeare productions at the Tobacco Factory Theatre (King Lear and A Midsummer’s Night Dream) with a single mobile phone acting as the Box Office.
 After a shaky start, an Independent review describes King Lear as “one of the finest productions of Shakespeare – or any other playwright for that matter – seen in Bristol in years.”
 The show becomes a huge hit.
-Today, Shakespeare at the Tobacco Factory brings two world-class productions to the theatre every year.
+Today, Shakespeare at the Tobacco Factory brings one world-class productions to the theatre every year.